Mad-Mods-Phoenix-Point/AssortedAdjustments/README.md

 * Keep the game paused when ordering vehicles to travel and when a squad is rested (Thx Sheepy).
 * Pause the game when new recruits have arrived at phoenix bases.
 * Allow full mutations AND full augmentations for the soldiers along with UI fixes for the related screens.
-* Recruitment of soldiers with more than 3 personal abilities at phoenix bases now works!
 * Recruits at phoenix bases now come with armor and equipment by default.
 * The evacuation prompt in tactical missions will now only show if the whole squad is ready to exit the mission.
 * You can now scrap aircraft from the roster list.
     * If you move all units out of the aircraft the formerly "Empty"-Slot will now trigger the option to scrap the vehicle.
     * You can't scrap your last aircraft because the game bugs out totally in geoscape without any vehicle to select.
 * Starting resources and general skillpoint gains are adjustable now, by default they resemble the game's easy setting.
-* You can set the size of groundehicles and mutogs (space occupied in aircraft)
+* You can set the size of groundehicles and mutogs (space occupied in aircraft, default: 2)
 * You can enable some minor adjustments to a few tactical abilities (Default: off).
     * "RetrieveTurret" will cost only 1AP
     * "BigBooms" will cost only 4WP